-Position of Enumerator By the vehicle access (Photograph 1).
-Vehicles Count Record all vehicles exiting the site.
-Vehicles should be broken down into the 7 standard classifications (car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
-Vehicle Occupants Count Record all vehicle occupants exiting the site.
-NOTE: This enumerator should exclude all drivers of vehicles picking up and dropping off passengers at the site.
-Cycles Count Record all pedal cycles exiting the site.
-Scooters Count Record all scooters exiting the site.
-Head Count (Outbound) Record all people walking out of the site as an outbound head count.
-This head count should be used to factor up the outbound interview sample at this site to 100%.
-All Mode Interviews All people walking into the site should be asked the following (Inbound) question: "For this particular journey, which of the following has been your main method of transport (by distance)?
-Vehicle Walking • Bus Underground Overground National Rail" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
-The following question will then need to be asked: "Have you parked, or were you dropped off?"
+Position of Enumerator By the front door access to the site building (Photograph 2)

+By the front door access to the site building (Photograph 2).

+Head Count (Inbound) Record all people walking into the site building at this access

+as an inbound head count.
+This head count should be used to

+factor up the inbound interview sample at this access to 100%.

+All Mode Interviews All people walking into the site building at this access should

+(Inbound) be asked the following question:

+· · "For this particular journey, which of the following has been

+your main method of transport (by distance)?

+Vehicle

+Walking

+5

+Cycle

+Scooter

+• Bus

+Underground

+Overground

+National Rail"

+If the answer is "vehicle" then the type of vehicle needs to be

+determined by interview (one of the 7 standard classifications

+of car, motorcycle, taxi, light goods vehicle, public service

+vehicle, OGV1, OGV2).
+The following question will then need

+to be asked:

+"Have you parked, or were you dropped off?"

-If the answer is "parked" then record the vehicle as a vehicle arrival, and also record the appropriate number of vehicle occupant arrivals.
+If the answer is "parked" then record the vehicle as a vehicle

+arrival, and also record the appropriate number of vehicle

+occupant arrivals.

 If the answer is "dropped off" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant arrivals.
 If the answer is "walking" then record as a pedestrian arrival.
+If the answer is "cycle" then record as a pedal cycle arrival.
+If the answer is "scooter" then record as a scooter arrival.
 If the answer is "bus" then record as a bus passenger arrival.
 If the answer is "underground" then record as an underground passenger arrival.
 If the answer is "overground" then record as an overground passenger arrival.
 If the answer is "national rail" then record as a national rail passenger arrival.
 NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people arrive at the site together.
-All Mode Interviews All people walking out of the site should be asked the following (Outbound) question: "For this particular journey, which of the following will be your main method of transport (by distance)?
-Vehicle Walking • Bus Underground Overground National Rail" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
+All Mode Interviews All people walking out of the site building at this access should (Outbound) be asked the following question: "For this particular journey, which of the following will be your main method of transport (by distance)?
+Vehicle Walking Cycle Scooter • Bus Underground Overground National Rail ["] If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 The following question will then need to be asked: "Have you parked, or are you being picked up?"
 If the answer is "parked" then record the vehicle as a vehicle departure, and also record the appropriate number of vehicle occupant departures.
 If the answer is "picked up" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant departures.
 If the answer is "walking" then record as a pedestrian departure.
+If the answer is "cycle" then record as a pedal cycle departure.
+If the answer is "scooter" then record as a scooter departure.
 If the answer is "bus" then record as a bus passenger departure.
-If the answer is "underground" then record as an underground • passenger departure.
+If the answer is "underground" then record as an underground passenger departure.
 If the answer is "overground" then record as an overground passenger departure.
 If the answer is "national rail" then record as a national rail passenger departure.
-NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when Special Conditions groups of people depart from the site together.
+NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people depart from the site together.
 Special Conditions None